techidaily/site-win11-tips/source/_posts/guide-to-tweaking-win11-connectivity-options.md

  One of the most useful features of the Control Panel is its ability to open Internet Options with just a few clicks.
 Here’s how to do this:

-1. Open the Control Panel (see our guide on[how to open the Control Panel](https://www.makeuseof.com/windows-11-open-control-panel/) for more information).
+1. Open the Control Panel (see our guide on [how to open the Control Panel](https://www.makeuseof.com/windows-11-open-control-panel/) for more information).
 2. Change the screen view to Large icons.
 3. Click on**Internet Options** then.